 A computer restarting on shutdown is most certainly frustrating as this is not what’s supposed to happen.
 This issue can arise from various hardware or software factors.
-In this guide, we’ll explore the common causes behind this problem and provide you with step-by-step solutions to resolve it, ensuring your system shuts down properly.

 1. Power Settings Configuration: Disable Automatic Restart